 - Be able to demonstrate a commitment to social welfare law

-* Please note: if you are selected at interview stage but cannot confirm that you have passed the LPC or DLP by 31 October, you will be offered a Fellowship place on a provisional basis until you have passed.
+* Please note: if you are selected at interview stage you will be offered a Fellowship place on a provisional basis only until you can confirm that you have passed the LPC or DLP by 31 October.
+If you do not pass by this date you will not be able to take up the place.

 How to apply?